-CPAP is a treatment for obstructive sleep apnea and stands for Continuous Positive Airway Pressure.
-It is one of the most popular treatment options for sleep apnea and uses air to keep the airway open during sleep.
+CPAP is the most popular treatment for obstructive sleep apnea and stands for Continuous Positive Airway Pressure.
+It uses air pressure to keep the airway open during sleep.

 The CPAP machine varies in size.
 Most are about the size of a lunch box.
 They work by blowing air through a hose that is attached to a mask that attaches to the face by Velcro straps.
 What is CPAP?